 CSUN strives to create learning environments to support all students.
 This requires instructional materials to be universally designed and/or provide accessible alternate options.
 Universal Design for Learning (UDL) promotes designing learning environments and materials to be accessible for all learners.
 The Accessible Technology Initiative (ATI) is a CSU system-wide policy advocating for accessible web content, procurement processes, and instructional materials.
 In addition, in May 2017, CSUN updated our planning priority to include: Diversity and Inclusive Excellence.
 These executive-level initiatives and priorities demonstrate CSUN's dedication and commitment to serving all of our students.

-Instructional multimedia can be leveraged to increase learner variability and provide flexibility in digital learning environments.
+Instructional multimedia can be leveraged to address learner variability and provide flexibility in digital learning environments.
 Incorporating UDL principles will minimize technological barriers while designing, developing, or collecting multimedia content.
 Multimedia is best presented by using multiple means of representation (UDL Guidelines (PDF)).
 Consider the following ways to incorporate accessible instructional materials in videos, audio, images, and text.

 Audio: Transcripts of an audio file or podcast allows auditory content to be presented using multiple ways of representation.
 Transcripts can reduce barriers for people who are Deaf or Hard of Hearing, English is a second language, or have cognitive learning differences.
 In addition, transcripts allow users to search for keywords, jump to specific sections, and navigate longer clips.